intrahealth/fhir2sql/README.md

 Since iHRISReportDetails is a complex extension, then it supports sub extensions and below are the possible subextensions that can be defined for the iHRISReportDetails

 - resource - This is the resource name to be used as the primary resource i.e Practitioner.
 This is mandatory.
-- name - This is the unique name of the primary resource, which will also be the name of the elasticsearch index.
+- name - This is the unique name of the primary resource, which will also be the name of the table in the database.
 Other linked resources will use this name to reference this primary resource.
 This is mandatory
 - label - This is the display name of the entire report.
 This is mandatory.
 - query - This is the fhirpath to be used to filter out unwanted resources. i.e you may only be interested to have a report of female Practitioner, then for that case you will define a fhirpath like Practitioner.gender=female which will only allow female practitioners to be on the report.
 This is optional.
 - initialFilter - This works the same way as query, but this is the search parameter and it is always run only once when the report is cached for the first time.
 This was intended to improve caching speed.
-Take an example you want to cache Basic resources of profile type professions, without initialFilter, fhir2es will pull all the Basic resources (could be a thousand of them) and start processing each of them by applying a <b>query</b> to them.
+Take an example you want to cache Basic resources of profile type professions, without initialFilter, fhir2sql will pull all the Basic resources (could be a thousand of them) and start processing each of them by applying a <b>query</b> to them.
-But if initialFilter is defined i.e _profile=professions, fhir2es will only pull Basic resources of profile type professions and start processing them.
+But if initialFilter is defined i.e _profile=professions, fhir2sql will only pull Basic resources of profile type professions and start processing them.
 Since initialFilter is defined only once, then query must always be difined when initialFilter is defined and it must be a fhirpath relative to the initialFilter.
-The reason initialFilter is run only once, is because resources can be modified and we would want to remove from report/elastcisearch all the resources that no longer meets the condition. initialFilter is optional
+The reason initialFilter is run only once, is because resources can be modified and we would want to remove from report/database all the resources that no longer meets the condition. initialFilter is optional
-- cachingDisabled - Set this to true if you dont want fhir2es to cache data for this relationship and you can cache data on your own approach
+- cachingDisabled - Set this to true if you dont want fhir2sql to cache data for this relationship and you can cache data on your own approach
 - displayCheckbox - Set this to true if you want the report to have checkboxes for users to select a row
 - locationBasedConstraint - Set this to true if you want to restrict data access by user location
 - IhrisReportElement - This is a complex extension which now defines all the fields of this resource that you want to be available on your report.
 This will be covered on a separate section of its own.